lkrnac/programming-podcasts/README.md

 # This list is not maintained, because I found better alternative to discover programming podcasts.
 Look into [Player FM's section Software Development](https://player.fm/featured/software-development)

 I am open to start maintaining it if the format is compelling.
 Please create issue/pull request in such case.
 Also the list is quite wide and I don't listen to all of them.
-I may change it to my selection in future.
+I may change it or highlight my selection in future.

 # List of Software Engineering Podcasts